-Comparison of the data sources with registry data shows that old-age pensions are well covered in all datasets during the period 2006-2009, this is because number of old-age pensioners simply does not change so quickly.
-On the other hand, as the number of disability pensioners has increased steadily in 2006-2009, we underpredict the number of disability pensioners and, hence, pensions.
-Survivors pensions and pensioners are already initially underpredicted and this characterises also the following years.
+Comparison of the data sources with registry data shows that old-age pensions are well covered in both datasets during the period 2007-2010, this is because the number of old-age pensioners simply does not change so quickly.
+On the other hand, as the number of disability pensioners has increased steadily in 2007-2010, we underpredict the number of disability pensioners and, hence, pensions.
+Survivor pensions and pensioners are already initially underrepresented in the data and this characterises also the following years.

-Unemployment benefits are all underrepresented in the data.
-However, as actual unemployment declined in 2006-2007 the uprating brings total expenditure closer to the actual levels, but as then unemployment started to increase at the end of 2008, we can predict less than 10% of total unemployment benefits for 2009.
+Unemployment benefits are underrepresented in the data and as unemployment started to increase at the end of 2008, we can predict less than 10% of total unemployment benefits for 2009 and 2010.

-The gap between parental and maternity benefits, on the one hand, and registry data on the other hand increases as in reality birth rates increased, but population remains unchanged in the model, and the duration of parental benefits was increased (i.e. number of eligible parents increased), but this remains unchanged in our uprating process.
+The gap between parental and maternity benefits, on the one hand, and registry data on the other hand increases as in reality birth rates increased, while population remains unchanged in the model, and the duration of parental benefits was increased (i.e. number of eligible parents increased) which remains unchanged in our uprating process.